 5. Fatnis Spring (Fantasy Island)

-You’ll probably be offered a refreshing mint tea and maybe even the chance to try a puff on a shisha.
-After the heat and dust of the day, the chilled atmosphere of this relaxing place is the perfect end to your day as you watch the sun slip slowly below the horizon.
+Pro Tip: Try a refreshing mint tea and don’t turn down the chance to have a puff on a shisha.
+After the heat and dust of the day, the chilled atmosphere of Fatnis Spring makes a perfect end to your day while you watch the sun slip slowly below the horizon.

 Siwa Itinerary: Day 2

 6. Great Sand Sea Safari

 One of the most exciting things to do in Siwa is to explore deep into the desert in a 4×4, surfing along towering golden-hued dunes.
 Choose a simple day trip or go for a few days.

 On an overnight trip, you can sleep out under the stars, enjoy a traditional Berber meal around a campfire and enjoy a magical desert sunrise too.
 I don’t think I’ve ever seen a sky so dark, or stars so bright as they were in the Western Desert at Siwa!

 Wash the dust of the day off in Bir